-The battery light displays charge status:
+The battery light on the computer displays the following charge status:

 - On: The battery is charging. - Blinking: The battery has reached a low battery level or critical battery level and is not charging. - Off: The battery is fully charged, in use, or not installed.